pygmystack/pygmy/docs/troubleshooting.md

 ## pygmy

-Most issues with `pygmy` can be resolved with:
+Most issues with `pygmy-go` can be resolved with:

 ![Have you tried turning it off and on again?](/assets/itsupport.gif)

-    pygmy restart -d
+    pygmy-go restart -d

 If that does not help, try and restart other services, in this order: